 No, as with all reptiles, it going to be almost impossible for you to get permission in any state to import or purchase an exotic species of any crocodilian.

 Do all states allow the keeping of Crocodiles?

 No, a the time of writing this article on the NT and Victoria allow the keeping of crocodiles.

 No, nowhere in Australia are you allowed to take any wild reptile and keep it as a pet.

 So… I’m allowed to keep a full-blown saltwater crocodile as a pet in Victoria or the Northern Territory

 no, you aren’t.
 In the Northern Territory you make it freshwater or saltwater crocodile (if you first obtain the appropriate licence) and keep it until it is no more than 60 cm long.
 Most crocodiles will easily reach this length in less than a year.
-After that time in the Northern Territory, if you live in a built up area of crocodiles will have to be returned to appropriate crocodile care facility.
+After that time in the Northern Territory, if you live in a built-up area of crocodiles will have to be returned to the appropriate crocodile care facility.
 If you live in a rural area, you may continue to keep your crocodile if you how is it in the appropriate enclosure is described in the Northern Territory legislation.

 In Victoria in order to keep crocodile did a private wildlife (advanced) licence and again, there are a variety of important regulations that need to be followed in order to ensure everyone is kept safe from the crocodile, this includes both owners and neighbours.

 Is it hard to look after a crocodile?